What is iRest meditation?

 The group class ends with tea, Q&A and suggestions for a home practice.
 You can also receive a recording via email.

-The meditation classes will be held in the friendly and welcoming space of the Yemaya healing Centre.
+The meditation classes will be held in the friendly and welcoming space of the Apollo Health Clinic.

-The meditation classes are trauma informed and participants can combine iRest with other treatments for PTSD, anxiety and depression.
+The meditation classes are trauma sensitive and participants can combine iRest with other treatments for PTSD, anxiety and depression.

 "IRest has become a special time in my week, a timeless time, that I share with a group of friends.
 We speak about our life and experiences with the meditation practice, both before and after the session.
 This turns out to be an intimate sharing in a protected space.